storybookjs/react-native/docs/src/pages/configurations/theming/index.md

 ## Get a theme

-We have created 2 themes for you: "normal" (a light theme) and "dark" (a dark theme).
+We have created two themes for you: "normal" (a light theme) and "dark" (a dark theme).

 You can get these themes like so: